dd32/td-gh-ex/readme.txt

 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!

 ChangLog:
+@version 1.1
+1. All social links initialised with the # value.
+2. Remove console errors.
+3. Remove all debug errors.
+4. removed default widgets.

 @VErsion 1.0.6.6
 1. Managed Front Page.